 Christian Vásquez will conduct the JOSB in the program núm.3 of the VI Season.
 The internationally renowned Venezuelan maestro will conduct the Symphony No. 3.
 “Heroica” by Ludwig Van Beethoven on February 7, 2021 at the Barcelona Auditorium, offering a solidarity concert in favor of UNICEF.

-The VI Season will start on October 2020 with three concerts conducted by Carlos Checa and two masterpieces; the Symphony No. 3 in F major Op.
+The VI Season will start on October 2020 with two concerts conducted by Carlos Checa and two masterpieces; the Symphony No. 3 in F major Op.
 90 by Johanes Brahms and Suite No. 2 of “The Three-Cornered Hat” by Manuel de Falla.

 We wait for you !